Sustainability Report

 Anti-corruption and anti-bribery policies

-Reynders has policies on anti-corruption or anti-bribery consistent with the United Nations Convention against Corruption.
+Reynders label printing has policies on anti-corruption or anti-bribery consistent with the United Nations Convention against Corruption.

 Training on business conduct